sunilc18/Dev-Container/README.md

 To start the Golang Web Application from this project run --> go run main.go

-Once the app is started verify accesing the app from the browser localhost:8080
+Once the app is started verify accesing the app from the browser using http://localhost:8080